Best Football Betting Books – Must Reads For Football Bettors

 The book has many charts that help you understand where to put your money smartly.

 You may have heard the author’s name before in Wong Teasers, a fundamental strategy to bet teasers.
+It’s still one of the most discussed NFL betting strategies among experienced football bettors.

 Stanford Wong combines beginners’ terminology with plenty of math propositions to make the book interesting for newbies and advanced bettors.